geo-python/site/source/index.rst

 Geo-Python is organized by the `Department of Geosciences and Geography <https://www.helsinki.fi/en/faculty-of-science/faculty/geosciences-and-geography>`__ at the University of Helsinki.

-This course covers the necessary skills needed before continuing to the more advanced courses `Automating GIS processes course <https://autogis.github.io>`_ and `Introduction to Quantitative Geology <https://introqg.github.io>`_.
+Geo-Python covers the necessary skills needed before continuing to the more advanced courses `Automating GIS processes course <https://autogis.github.io>`_ and `Introduction to Quantitative Geology <https://introqg.github.io>`_.